wallneradam/esorm/docs/advanced.md

 More info: https://www.elastic.co/guide/en/elasticsearch/reference/current/how-watcher-works.html

 <small>
 The watcher feature is not free in Elasticsearch, you need to have a license for it.
-Or if your are an experienced developer, you can compile Elasticsearch from source and disable the license check.
+Or if you are an experienced developer, you can compile Elasticsearch from source and disable the license check.
 You can do it for your own use, because the source code is available, though it is not free.
+(hint: you need to recompile the `x-pack` plugin only, and you can replace it in the compiled version)
 </small>

 The following example shows how to create a watcher which deletes all draft documents older than 1 hour: